Growing-Beyond-Earth/GettingStarted/README.md

   print("Done toggling ")
  ```

-What does this new example do ?

 Now lets make the LED fade in and out using Pulse width modulation (PWM) as we move foeard the next best thing is to start comenting you code.
-Moving foward all the eamplses will have the expxlantion in the code.
+Moving foward all the examples will have the expxlantion in the code.

 Create a new script with File>New and paste in the following code:
 Let’s use the PWM feature to fade an LED